hasura/learn-graphql/CONTRIBUTING.md

 - Please make sure there is an issue associated with the work that you're doing.

-- If you're working on an issue, please comment that you are doing so to prevent duplicate work by others also.
+- If you're working on an issue, please mention that you are doing so to prevent duplicate work by others and also it prevents any conflicts in the pull request.

 - Squash your commits and refer to the issue using `fix #<issue-no>` or `close
   #<issue-no>` in the commit message, at the end.